TechLabs-Berlin/st21-what-street-art/blogpost.md

 ## DS

 We knew right away that our project would require a dataset – but from where was the next challenge.
-The DS team decided to scrape the data using Python from Street Art Cities and Urban Nation, with their permission, to use as the basis for What Street Art.
+The DS team decided to scrape the data using Python from Street Art Cities and Urban Nation, with their permission, to use as the basis for *What Street Art*.
 This data was then cleaned, duplicates between the datasets were removed, and everything was uploaded onto Firebase.
 The „Near You“, „Recently Added“ and „You Might Also Like“ features were created in Python as Flask APIs and deployed in Heroku.
 The „Near You“ feature locates all street art within a 2km radius of the user.
 There were two main machine learning models explored for the „You Might Also Like“ feature, namely ALS (Alternating Least Square) and the Jaccard score, in order to build a recommender system with collaborative filtering.